pavelzw/ui-actions/version-metadata/README.md

 ### GitHub Workflow

-You have to set up a step like this in your workflow (this assumes you've already [checked out](https://github.com/actions/checkout) your repo and [set up Node](https://github.com/actions/setup-node)):
+You have to set up a step like this in your workflow (this assumes you've already [checked out](https://github.com/actions/checkout) your repo):

 ```yml
 - id: version # This will be the reference for getting the outputs.